 Taliban suicide bombings in Afghan capital kill 3, wound 50

-A pair of near-simultaneous Taliban suicide bombings struck the Afghan capital on Wednesday, targeting a police station and offices of the country's intelligence agency and killing at least three people, officials said.
+A pair of near-simultaneous Taliban suicide bombings struck the Afghan capital on Wednesday, targeting a police station and offices of the country's intelligence agency and killing at least one person, officials said.
 In the police station attack, a suicide car bomber rammed his car into the gates of the station in western Kabul.

 Discussions